gayverjr/opencap/docs/analysis/EigenvalueTrajectory.rst

 -----------------------
 Raw uncorrected energies obtained from diagonalizaiton of the CAP Hamiltonian can be sensitive to CAP onset and basis set quality.
 Practitioners of CAP theory often report so called `corrected` energies, the exact form of which may vary from publication to publication.

-The form of correction we utilize here is that of [Cederbaum2002]_, which has the form:
+We implement two forms of 1st order corrections.
+The default is the The form of correction we utilize here is that of [Cederbaum2002]_, which has the form:

 :math:`U(\eta)=E(\eta)-\eta\frac{\partial E(\eta) }{\partial \eta}`.